Why an Online Book Launch Event?

 In this digital age, people love the feeling of getting mail.
 The extra effort required to send a message this way will make your guests feel appreciated.
 And if they come to your book launch feeling appreciated, chances are they’ll be more attentive and more likely to buy your book.

-If you’re reluctant to have your guests buy your book however, you can always do it for them.
+If you’re reluctant to have your guests buy your book, however, you can always do it for them.
 Consider sending your most important guests a copy of your book ahead of time, accompanied by your invitation.
 It’s a lovely gesture that’s sure to be appreciated.
 This will also make it harder for people to make up excuses not to attend!

 Crafting a personalized, thematic invitation for your guests can thus be a very rewarding approach.
-If you choose this method however, make sure that you clarify that the event itself is digital.
+If you choose this method, however, make sure that you clarify that the event itself is digital.
 It’s probably smart to follow up a physical invitation with a digital one containing a direct link to the app or meeting room you’ll be using for your presentation.

-If prefer things more dynamic, why not make a video invitation and send that to people?
-You can either record yourself inviting the recipient, or try your hand at something more advanced.
+If you prefer things more dynamic, why not make a video invitation and send that to people?
+You can either record yourself inviting the recipient or try your hand at something more advanced.
 Just remember to keep it short and to the point.
 This is in part to retain people’s attention, and in part to make sure it’s small enough to include in a DM or an email.
 An alternative approach would be to upload your invitation as a private video on Youtube or Google Drive and send people a link to it in an email.

 Now, sending a DM to people you think want to attend is a good place to start.
 However, there’s probably a slew of people across your various social media networks who you haven’t talked to in a while that might be interested in learning more about your new book.
 Ultimately, the more people that experience your grand book pitch (which is what a book launch is at the end of the day) the better.
 That’s why we recommend posting a more general, public invitation on your social media channels.